Viktorostermann/Victor_C.V/README.md

-## Hi there ! my firts commit in bash
+## Hi there ! my second clone y first pull

 Victor Miletic is a Information Systems Engineering.